Kankakee First Church - 2025 Spring Basketball League

 4. Point Differential in H2H Matchup(s) of Tied Teams

-K1 LEAGUE RULES:
+2025 SPRING K1 LEAGUE RULES:

-Number of Players: A team must have a minimum of four players on the court at tipoff for a game to start, otherwise they may be subject to forfeit.
-If a team does not have four players on the court at the game’s designated start time, the clock will begin to run, and the opposing team will receive two points for every minute that ticks off the clock.
-If the team is then able to field four or more players at some point during the first half, the game will begin at that point.
-The clock will continue to run from that point, and the points that were added on the scoreboard will not be taken off.
-If the game reaches halftime and is 40-0, the game will be finalized as a forfeit.
-If a team has to forfeit, they must cover half of the officiating fee for that game, or they will not be able to play the following week.
+Number of Players: A team must have a minimum of four players on the court at tipoff, otherwise they may be subject to forfeit.
+If a team does not have four players on the court at the game’s designated start time, the clock will begin to run, and the opposing team will receive two points for every minute that runs on the game clock.
+If the team who does not have enough players is then able to field four players (or more) at some point during the first half, the teams will begin playing on the court at that moment.
+The clock will continue to run, and the points that were added on the scoreboard will not be taken off.
+If the game reaches halftime and is 40-0, the team who did not field enough players loses, and the game will be finalized as a scoreless forfeit.
+In the event of an unusual situation where neither team has four or more players to start the game, the clock will begin to run.
+The score will remain 0-0 until a fourth player shows up for one of the teams.
+From that moment, the team with four players (or more) will begin to receive two points for every minute that runs on the game clock.
+If the opposing team has a fourth player show up before the end of the first half, the teams will begin playing on the court at that moment.
+The clock will continue to run, and the points that were added on the scoreboard will not be taken off.

 Timeouts: Each team receives three 45-second timeouts per game.
 The clock stops during these.
 Note that if a team calls a timeout before a player shoots free throws (when not in the game’s final two minutes), the clock will start as soon as the ball is given to the player who is at the free throw line, and his ten second count then begins.
 The same rule applies when a team is about to inbound the ball (when not in the game’s final two minutes).
 As soon as the official hands the ball to the player, the clock will begin, even if the player does not immediately inbound the ball or shoot a free throw.